·

 Danish Christmas foods

-4. Fåsselår – my personal favourite
+4. Fรฅsselรฅr – my personal favourite

-This dish is specific for my family.
-I have never heard of anyone making this other than my relatives from North Jutland.
-Every year in November, dad buys a lamb leg, puts it in a brine of salt and water for 30 days before hanging it up to dry.
+Every year in November, Dad buys a lamb leg and puts it in a brine of salt and water for 30 days before hanging it up to dry.
 After three weeks, the result is as shown below.
-The (extremely) salty meat is served with toasted white bread.

 Read next: More traditional Danish Christmas food